<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Make All The Memories

 You may never have another chance to sled down a volcano.
 So do it!
 You may not get to release baby turtles into the ocean again.
 Don't miss out!
-Or to walk down the Hall of Mirrors at the Palace of Versailles!
+Or soar down the longest ziplines in Costa Rica!
 So go!
 You guys, life changes so fast, and even though we all hope and plan on traveling a lot in the future, you may never get the same opportunities you are having right now.
 Make every second of your semester count!
 Get out of your apartment and take every chance to try new and awesome things!

 Be A Nice Person

 Hopefully this one goes without saying, but it still needs to be included.
 Remember, the other volunteers in your group have also been saving their money, dreaming about where to travel, and hoping they'll make new friends.
 What's that line that gets said in every season of the Bachelor?
-"I didn't come here to be friends with everyone."
+"I didn't come here to make friends."
 Yeah yeah, and you don't have to.
 But you also don't have to be the person that other volunteers talk about when they go home and say, "My semester was pretty great, except ___ was just mean and hard to live with."

 We know certain personalities don't get along well.
 That just happens when a bunch of strangers are put together and pushed out of their comfort zones.
 But it makes a world of difference when everyone tries to be pleasant and considerate.
 Here are a few things that especially help: